ACCESS-NRI/access-om3-configs/documentation/docs/index.md

 ### Repository structure

-!!! warning
-    the [`main`](https://github.com/ACCESS-NRI/access-om3-configs/tree/main) branch does not store any configuration, only some documentation.
-If you are looking to fork this repo, we suggest you fork _all_ branches.
+The [`main`](https://github.com/ACCESS-NRI/access-om3-configs/tree/main) branch does not store any model configurations, only documentation.

 Each configuration in [github.com/ACCESS-NRI/access-om3-configs](https://github.com/ACCESS-NRI/access-om3-configs) repository is stored as a git branch.
 Most of the branches are named according to the following naming scheme: